 According to researchers at the USDA Human Nutrition Centre anthocyanins — the pigments that give the berries their blue-red colour — help blueberries rank as number one for antioxidant activity when compared to other fresh fruits and vegetables.
 These antioxidants also help to slow down the aging of the brain.
 In addition to boosting memory and brain function as we age it also protects the eyes from cataracts and glaucoma.

-Easy ways to enjoy blueberries
+Easy ways to enjoy blueberries without compromising their super foods value

 - Eat a handful as a fruity snack or to finish a meal.